 Before You Start

 - As a team, discuss what you want to communicate.
-What is the most important point?
+What is the most important, interesting or surprising finding from your year(s) of research?
 What do you want people to know?
 What can you leave out?
-How will you tell an effective story about your research question and findings?
+How can you tell an effective story about your research question and findings?

 Template

-- There are two Bass Connections poster templates; please select the slide appropriate for your theme: option 1 (download PPT file) or option 2 (download PPT file).
+- Please consider using this Bass Connections poster template and select the slide appropriate for your theme (download .pptx file).

-- If you choose to use a different template, that’s fine, but make sure to add the Bass Connections logo.
+- If you choose to use a different template, please make sure to add the Bass Connections logo.
 This is required.

 Poster Size